mcknijak/mtg-bulk-pricing/EXAMPLES.md

 ```

 ### Result
 The output CSV will show min/max **nonfoil** prices for each card across all printings.
-This is perfect for most Commander decks where nonfoil cards are the norm!

 ---